USAJOBS/help-center/how-to/account/password/forgotten-security-questions.md

 tags: [password, reset, tips, security, questions, support-password]
 ---

-If you’ve forgotten your secret questions, please contact the USAJOBS Support Desk:
+If you’ve forgotten your security questions, please contact the USAJOBS Support Desk:

 1. Fill out the **Contact Us** form at the bottom of the page.
 2. Select the **Sign In/Password** as the Topic.